What You Should Never Tell Your Therapist

 Be as truthful as you can be; and if you are struggling to open up, remember that you don’t need to get your life resolved in one hour, as it rarely works like that.

-2. “I’m Talking Way Too Much In These Sessions.”
+2. What You Should Never Tell Your Therapist: “I’m Talking Way Too Much In These Sessions.”

 Talking too much in therapy sessions is not something to be ashamed of, and for many people that go through the therapy process, it can actually be a beneficial thing to achieve.

-If you find yourself getting stuck in your head and worrying that you’re talking too much, simply let the therapist know that you are going to be sharing a lot, which can help them identify the most important points.
+If you find yourself getting stuck in your head and worrying about what you should never tell your therapist, simply let your therapist know that you are going to be sharing a lot, which can help them identify the most important points.

 This is also an opportunity to reflect on what you’ve been discussing.
 It’s okay to ask yourself questions like ‘What am I learning?’ or ‘How does this relate to my current situation?’